gambitbro/KIB/README.md

         - price
     - put data into database --> insert into ... values(...);
     - grant all privileges on *.* to 'root'@'localbost' identified by '1234'
- - create test db by using Windows cli
+ - create test db by using Windows

 ## 2024-02-23